Shape of Love: Background and release

-The extended play (EP) was first announced on March 24, when Monsta X posted a coming soon image of an easel with a colorful heart drawing illuminated in the dark on the group's official SNS.
-The release date was announced to be on April 11.
-However, starting from March 28, the group members tested positive for COVID-19, so their comeback was postponed to April 26.
+On March 24, Monsta X posted the coming soon image of the eleventh EP Shape of Love on the group's official SNS.
+In the released black image, only the easel with a colorful heart drawing is illuminated in the dark.
+The release date was also announced to be on April 11.
+However, starting from March 28, the group members tested positive for COVID-19, then as a result, their comeback was postponed until April 26.

-Shownu did not participate in the recording of the album due to his mandatory military enlistment, but songs "Love" and "사랑한다" (Love Forever) were later re-released with Shownu included in the vocals for the compilation album Now Project.

-Joohoney participated in writing and producing the songs "Love" and "사랑한다" (Love Forever), and Hyungwon wrote and produced the song "Burning Up" (featuring R3hab), and I.M wrote and produced "And".
-The three members also worked together for writing and producing of the song "Wildfire".
+Joohoney participated in writing, composing, and arranging the songs "Love" and "사랑한다" (Saranghanda), while Hyungwon and I.M, for songs "Burning Up" (featuring R3hab) and "And", respectively.
+The three members also worked together for the song "Wildfire".

 The physical EP was released in four standard versions; Love, Originality, Vibe, and Everything, with the addition of jewel cases version, KiT version, and a special version designed by Minhyuk and photos taken by Kihyun.

 Composition

 Shape of Love is an EP with the theme of love and attempts to capture the various forms of love that exist in the world.

 "Love" combines a catchy R&B guitar sound with an old school feel and a crude, but groovy hip-hop bass.
 "Burning Up" is all about love and passion, which also compares the beginning and excitement of love to a fire, while "Wildfire" is a contrast to "Burning Up", expressing the pain of corrupted love.
-"Breathe" is a song that expresses the feeling of falling in love, while "사랑한다" (Love Forever) is a song dedicated to their fan club, collectively referred to as "Monbebe".
+"Breathe" is a song that expresses the feeling of falling in love, while "사랑한다" (Saranghanda) is a song dedicated to their fan club, collectively referred to as "Monbebe".
 "And" is a song where the emotional consumption was enormous, since it was made in a slightly difficult condition.

 Promotion

 On April 15, Monsta X officially began their comeback promotion by releasing the schedule poster for Shape of Love through their official SNS.
 Starting April 17, the group presented four versions of concept photos: Love, Originality, Vibe, and Everything, released the music video teaser on April 24, the album preview on April 25, and released the EP on April 26.
 Monsta X also held a comeback showcase on Universe to introduce Shape of Love alongside its lead single on April 26.
-Ahead of their comeback, they appeared on the KBS2's The King of Jujeop alongside their fan club.
+Ahead of their comeback, they already appeared on the KBS2's The King of Jujeop alongside their fan club.
 Monsta X members and hosts of MBC Radio's Idol Radio 2 Hyungwon and Joohoney represented the group on the show.
-On the second week of the comeback, they subsequently appeared on several music programs starting with Mnet's M Countdown on May 5.
+On the second week of the comeback, they subsequently appeared on several music programs including Mnet's M Countdown on May 5, KBS2's Music Bank on May 6, MBC's Show!
+Music Core on May 7, and SBS' Inkigayo on May 8.